Lombiq/Orchard-Training-Demo-Module/Readme.md

 2. Add this project to the solution (it doesn't matter which solution folder you use).
 3. Add this project as a reference to `OrchardCore.Application.Cms.Targets` project (it's in the *src/Targets* solution folder).
 4. Set the `OrchardCore.Cms.Web` project as the startup project if it isn't already and run it (F5 or CTRL+F5).
-5. Setup the website using any recipe except "Blank", log in and enable this module on the Dashboard (*~/OrchardCore.Features/Admin/Features*).
+5. Setup the website using any recipe except "Blank" (some recipe doesn't enable Messages zone where the related demonstration won't work so use one appropriate like "The Default Theme"), log in and enable this module on the Dashboard (*~/OrchardCore.Features/Admin/Features*).

 ### Using NuGet packages